sstent/nixos-on-odroid-n2/README.md

-# NixOS on ODROID-N2
+# NixOS on ODROID-M1

+(based on https://github.com/povik/nixos-on-odroid-n2 and hellabyte's work here https://discourse.nixos.org/t/newbie-installs-nixos-on-an-arm-sbc-or-how-patience-is-a-virtue/35020)

-These are configuration files which make it easier to set up and maintain a NixOS installation on an ODROID-N2+ single-board computer.
+These are configuration files which make it easier to set up and maintain a NixOS installation on an ODROID-M1 single-board computer.

-The system is set up to be loaded through Petitboot, which means the physical boot switch on the board must be in the 'SPI' position (the ODROID's are shipped with Petitboot installed in the internal SPI flash memory).
-Petitboot reads kernel path and boot options from a `/kboot.conf` file.
+The system is set up to be loaded through Petitboot.

 Kernel is mainline.